oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

     - _Important_:
       - **Note:** Patching an Oracle Home using the WIT `update` command results in a larger WebLogic Server image due to the immutable layering in container images.
+For small updates, such as a one-off patch, the increase in the image size may be negligible.
+However, for larger updates, the increase in size will be _significant_.
         Consider using `rebase` or `create` to reduce the size impact of applying patches.
       - The WIT `update` command is not suitable for updating an existing domain home in an existing Domain in Image image when the update is intended for a running domain.
         Use the WIT `rebase` command instead
         or shut down the running domain entirely before applying the new image.
-        For more information, see [Apply patched images to a running domain](#apply-patched-images-to-a-running-domain).
+        For more information, see [Apply patched images to a running domain]({{< relref "/userguide/base-images/patch-images#apply-patched-images-to-a-running-domain" >}}).
       - Optionally, includes a WDT installation and model files in the image (for Model in Image domains).

   - WIT [`createAuxImage`](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) command: